Best Commercial Auto Insurance in 2026

 Difference Between Commercial vs. Personal Car Insurance

-The difference between commercial and personal auto insurance comes down to how a vehicle is used and who’s behind the wheel.
+The main difference between commercial and personal auto insurance really comes down to how the vehicle’s being used and who’s driving it.

-Commercial policies are designed for work-related driving, covering multiple drivers, business-owned or leased vehicles, and higher liability limits for unique job-related risks.
+Commercial auto policies are built for work-related driving — they cover multiple drivers, business-owned or leased vehicles, and offer higher liability limits to handle the unique risks that come with the job.

 Commercial vs. Personal Auto Insurance| Feature | Commercial | Personal |